Miracle of Sound: Coordination with game developers

 Following his success with "Commander Shepard", Dunne eventually met with the marketing team from BioWare, the creative team behind the Mass Effect series, while he was at Gamescom in Germany in August 2011.
 There he released another Mass Effect song, "Normandy", based on the ending of Mass Effect 2.
 Coordinating with BioWare, Dunne became involved in the marketing campaign for the next game in the series, Mass Effect 3.
 Both voice actors for the male and the female Commander Shepard in the Mass Effect series (Mark Meer and Jennifer Hale, respectively) performed dramatic readings of parts of the song "Commander Shepard" before the release of the Mass Effect 3, to raise publicity.
 BioWare subsequently sent Dunne advance footage for use in making a song and accompanying music video based on Mass Effect 3, so that his release of "Take it Back" could coincide with the game's launch.
 A line from his song "Commander Shepard" was also referenced in Mass Effect 3, with a character telling the player to "fight like a Krogan."
 Dunne later made two additional songs based on the game; "Crucible" and "Kalros".

 Some of his songs have also been used within videogames.
-His song based on the indie CRPG Wasteland 2, titled "Cries of a Dead World" was included in the game itself, being used for the end credits.
+His song based on the indie role-playing video game Wasteland 2, titled "Cries of a Dead World" was included in the game itself, being used for the end credits.
 One of Miracle of Sound's earliest songs, "Gordon Freeman Saved My Life", was later included as a playable song in the game Rock Band.
 His song "Keepers", in collaboration with Marcin Przybyłowicz, was written for the game Seven: The Days Long Gone and is the official theme song of the isometric RPG, and was used in the game's trailer.